Shingle Creek Crossing: Anchoring with Walmart

 TJ Maxx and Michaels both joined the development in 2015 by locating to the newly constructed 110,000 sq. ft. building.
 This activity also spurred further interest in development in the community, including plans for the first new apartments to be built since the 1970s.

 Walmart's interest in challenging home town Target, and their market dominance, by constructing on the Brookdale site was credited in 2016 as a defining moment for Twin Cities real estate post-recession turnaround in the area.
+The nearby Brooklyn Center Target Store was announced in October 2018 as one of six locations to be closed nationwide in February 2019.

+In June 2018, The Sears store was on a list of 63 locations slated to be shuttered and closed several months later.
+Sears closed September 2018, 56 years after opening.